redhat-cip/dci-openshift-agent/README.md

 minimum required number of nodes to run RHOCP but it can be more if you need to.

-### Jumpbox requirements
+### Jumphost requirements

-The `Jumpbox` can be a physical server or a virtual machine.
+The `Jumphost` can be a physical server or a virtual machine.
 In any case, it must:

 - Be running the latest stable RHEL release (**8.4 or higher**) and registered